IPlytics-GmbH/interview-tech-challenges/lru-cache-java.md

 And here is how we could use such a cache:

-    // Let's create a cache able to contain 3 itemsconst var cache = new LRUCache(3);
+    // Let's create a cache able to contain 3 items var cache = new LRUCache(3);

     // Let's add items